-Finally, English uses the hyphen in expressions that combine a quantity with a measure, such as five-mile walk, ten-foot pole, ten-dollar bill, etc.
+Finally, English uses the hyphen in expressions that combine a quantity with a measure, such as five-mile walk, ten-foot pole, ten-dollar bill, etc. Note that the measures are expressed in the singular.

 2.11.
 Parentheses

 As is the case in Catalan, in English parentheses are used to set off comments, explanations and other supplementary information.
 Examples: